Pasek108/PMA-BetterDesigner/README.md

 Try to save the ERD image.

 ### Fix
-Add button for displaying only canvas on fullscreen, allowing screenshots of arbitrarily large ERDs while preserving the same theme and relation styles as displayed.
+Added button for displaying only canvas on fullscreen, allowing screenshots of arbitrarily large ERDs while preserving the same theme and relation styles as displayed.

 How to Take a Screenshot:
 - Chrome / Edge:
   1\.
 Install the [GoFullPage Chrome](https://chromewebstore.google.com/detail/gofullpage-full-page-scre/fdpohaocaechififmbbbbbknoalclacl)/[GoFullPage Edge](https://microsoftedge.microsoft.com/addons/detail/gofullpage-full-page-sc/hfaciehifhdcgoolaejkoncjciicbemc) extension.
   2\.
 Open screenshot mode.